RishithaRumandla24/Podcast-Assistance/README.md

 Not sure what you want?
 Just ask!
 The assistant can help brainstorm, plan, and polish content based on your ongoing conversation.

 🌐 API Endpoints
-/
-Renders the home page (index.html)

-/chat (POST)
-Accepts a JSON body with a message field.

 Processes the message, looks up relevant memories, runs the appropriate logic or AI tool, and returns a response.

 🧪 Sample API Use

 Request:
 {
   "message": "generate ideas: space exploration"
 }

 Response:
 {
   "response": "1.
 'Beyond the Stars' – Dive into the future of space travel..."